Temporary Arrangements for Wheelchair Users

 - People who cannot walk down the stairs use the library at their own risk

-- This is a temporary situation and we look forward to our enhanced disabled access when Project Pegasus is complete and we return to the Inner Temple in summer 2021
+- This is a temporary situation and we look forward to our enhanced disabled access when Project Pegasus is complete and we return to the Inner Temple in autumn 2021

 - In the meantime, wheelchair users may use Middle Temple Library